MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 We're going to author a new class to represent a book that has an observable title property.
 We're authoring and consuming the class within the same compilation unit.
 But we want to be able to bind to this class from XAML, and for that reason it's going to be a runtime class.
 And we're going to use C++/WinRT to both author and consume it.

 The first step in authoring a new runtime class is to add a new **Midl File (.idl)** item to the project.
-Name it `BookSku.idl`.
+Name the new item `BookSku.idl`.
 Delete the default contents of `BookSku.idl`, and paste in this runtime class declaration.

 ```idl
 // BookSku.idl